EtiNL/EtiNL.github.io/_posts/2024-09-10-Large-Sieves.md

 times the energy of its coefficients.
 Here $N$ is the length of the sum and $\delta$ is the minimal spacing between sample points.
-From that one bound you can quickly prove useful facts about equidistribution, least quadratic non-residues, and the density of primes in arithmetic progressions.
+From that one bound you can prove useful facts about equidistribution, least quadratic non-residues, and the density of primes in arithmetic progressions.

 ---